The Bankrate promise

 If you’re buying a home for the first time, you’ll likely come across the terms “principal” and “interest” when referring to a mortgage.
 These are common terms that describe what you’re borrowing and how much it’ll cost you, but there are other costs in addition to these that make up your whole mortgage payment.
 Together, these costs are known as “PITI.”

-What does PITI mean?
+What does PITI stand for?

 PITI stands for principal, interest, taxes and insurance, all of which make up your monthly mortgage payment.

 The principal on your mortgage is the amount you borrow from a lender to finance a home purchase.
-Let’s say you’re buying a $200,000 home and you have 20 percent for a down payment, or $40,000.
-In order to finance the remaining $160,000 of the home’s price, you secure a 30-year fixed-rate mortgage.
-The principal, in this case, would be $160,000.
+Let’s say you’re buying a $400,000 home and you have 20 percent for a down payment, or $80,000.
+In order to finance the remaining $320,000 of the home’s price, you secure a 30-year fixed-rate mortgage.
+The principal, in this case, would be $320,000.

 At first, more of your monthly mortgage payment covers the cost of the interest, but as you continue to repay the loan, more of that payment tackles the principal.
 Mortgages tend to be structured this way because it’s less risky for the lender.

-A mortgage is an amortizing loan, meaning you’ll repay the loan in installments over a period of time.
+A mortgage is an amortizing loan, meaning you’ll repay the loan in installments over time.
 You can use Bankrate’s amortization calculator to see how your monthly payments change over your loan term, and how much goes to principal and how much goes to interest at different points in your repayment period.

 The taxes you pay for in your monthly mortgage payment are property taxes, which are determined by the assessed value of your home or other homes in your tax jurisdiction.
 Typically, your lender collects these taxes for you through your mortgage payment, holds them in an escrow account and pays them on your behalf when they come due.

 Your insurance premium is typically included in your monthly mortgage payment.
 Like your property taxes, your lender will hold the premiums in escrow and pay them to your insurance company for you.

-How to calculate PITI
+How to calculate your PITI payment

-Aside from looking at your credit score, lenders take into account PITI and your other debt obligations to calculate your debt-to-income (DTI) ratio, which helps them determine whether you’ll be able to repay the loan based on your financial situation.
+Aside from looking at your credit score, lenders account for PITI and your other debt obligations to calculate your debt-to-income (DTI) ratio, which helps them determine whether you’ll be able to repay the loan based on your financial situation.
 The DTI ratio is the amount of debt you owe on a monthly basis, including the PITI payment, divided by your monthly income.

 The ideal DTI ratio for lenders is 36 percent or less, but many accept up to 43 percent or even higher.